sho-kawano/sho-kawano.github.io/_pages/1_about.md

 ### Personal

 I seem to always be changing but people often describe me as energetic, funny, and open.
 I love traveling, cooking, sports, gardening, and spending time with my partner Laura.
 I try to value relationships & experiences more than stuff.
+I want to be remembered as someone with a big heart.

 Insight Meditation practice & Buddhist philosophy has and continues to change my life for the better.